pdubroy/tree-walk/README.md

 Custom Walkers
 --------------

-Sometimes, you have a tree structure that can't be naively traversed.
-A good example of this is a DOM tree: because each element has a reference to its parent, a naive walk would encounter circular references.
+Sometimes, you have a tree structure that can't be naïvely traversed.
+A good example of this is a DOM tree: because each element has a reference to its parent, a naïve walk would encounter circular references.
 To handle such cases, you can create a custom walker by invoking `walk` as a function, and passing it a function which returns the descendants of a given node.
 E.g.: